Bounds on cohomological support varieties: Acknowledgements

 \section{Acknowledgements}

 We thank Srikanth Iyengar for helpful comments on a previous version of the paper.
+We are also very grateful to the referee for their excellent suggestions and comments that greatly improved this work.
 Briggs was partly funded by NSF grant DMS-1928930, and partly funded by the European Union under the Grant Agreement no.\ 101064551, Hochschild.
-Grifo was supported by NSF grant DMS-2140355.
-Pollitz was supported by NSF grants DMS-1840190 and DMS-2002173.
+Grifo was supported by NSF grant DMS-2140355 and NSF CAREER grant DMS-2236983.
+Pollitz was supported by NSF grants DMS-1840190, DMS-2002173, and DMS-2302567.